-During or immediately following your > treatment with oxaliplatin, you may experience the sensation of having difficulty swallowing or breathing.
+During or immediately following your treatment with oxaliplatin, you may experience the sensation of having difficulty swallowing or breathing.
 This phenomenon is rare and disappears within a few hours after the start of the symptoms.

-Immediately notify your nurse if you experience this malaise during the administration of your medication or talk to a member of your healthcare team before your next treatment.
+Immediately notify your nurse if you experience this malaise during the administration of your medication.